voytas75/DynamicReflexiveMemory/README.md

   memory whenever the controller detects performance issues, keeping the active context focused.

+## Drift Analytics

+- Each controller run emits a drift analytics record capturing latency, verdicts, SLO breaches, and the mitigation plan.
+Records are persisted both to the Chroma analytics layer and the JSONL revision log for offline analysis.
+- The GUI telemetry tab now includes a **Drift Trends** view summarising moving averages, advisory counts, and the latest workflow bias snapshot.
+- Programmatic access is available via `MemoryManager.list_drift_analytics()` to feed external dashboards or retrospective audits.

 ## Observability

 - Memory operations emit metrics via the `drm.metrics` logger and structured